-In the quarter ended December 31, 2021, the Company made an election to treat its operating partnership, ZoomInfo Technologies LLC, as a corporation for U.S. federal and state income tax purposes.
+For the year ended December 31, 2021, the Company made an election to treat its operating partnership, ZoomInfo Technologies LLC, as a corporation for U.S. federal and state income tax purposes.
 As a result of this election, the Company removed its deferred tax asset associated with the investment in ZoomInfo Holdings LLC and recorded deferreds for the book-tax differences in the underlying assets and liabilities held by ZoomInfo Technologies LLC.
 This adjustment to the deferred tax assets and liabilities resulted in the Company recording a \$104.8 million tax benefit.
 This benefit primarily relates to a difference between ZoomInfo Technologies Inc.'s inside and outside tax basis in its investment in ZoomInfo Holdings LLC at the time of the election.
-During Q1 and Q3 2021, the Company had shifts in GAAP basis from a non-taxable entity to a taxable entity resulting in the recognition of \$87.8 million of tax expense.
+Further, the Company had shifts in GAAP basis from a non-taxable entity to a taxable entity resulting in the recognition of \$87.8 million of tax expense.